nicholaswmin/fsm/README.md

 ## Setup correctness

-There;s an emphasis on setup *correctness*.
+There's a specific emphasis on setup *correctness*.

-Extensive validations ensure the FSM is setup with correct `states` & `actions`, as much as possible.
+Fairly extensive validations ensure the FSM is setup with correct `states` & `actions`, as much as possible.

 For example: